 SECTION III – INSTRUCTIONS FOR COMPLETING H-1B QUARTERLY PERFORMANCE REPORTS (QPR) AND HOW A QPR IS GENERATED

 Each reporting quarter a grantee will upload a participant data file based on the activities and outcomes of participants served each quarter using grant funds.
 As a result of each validated and error free data file uploaded, HUB will generate a Quarterly Performance Report (QPR) form No. 1205-0507.
 The Quarterly Performance Report (QPR) form is a quarterly aggregate of the individual participant records that the grantee has collected and uploaded as a data file into the HUB system.
-Click here for the full sample of the H-1B QPR Form.

 Please Note: The QPR form is not designed to be used as a participant intake/enrollment form.
 This form is designed to aggregate participant activities based on the information collected using the data element questions provided.